MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/event-statement.md

 ## Example

-The following example uses events to count off seconds during a demonstration of the fastest 100 meter race.
+The following example uses events to count off seconds during a demonstration of the fastest 100-meter race.
 The code illustrates all of the event-related methods, properties, and statements, including the **Event** statement.

 The class that raises an event is the event source, and the classes that implement the event are the sinks.
 An event source can have multiple sinks for the events it generates.
 When the class raises the event, that event is fired on every class that has elected to sink events for that instance of the object.

 The example also uses a form (`Form1`) with a button (`Command1`), a label (`Label1`), and two text boxes (`Text1` and `Text2`).
 When you click the button, the first text box displays "From Now" and the second starts to count seconds.
-When the full time (9.84 seconds) has elapsed, the first text box displays "Until Now" and the second displays "9.84"
+When the full time (9.84 seconds) has elapsed, the first text box displays "Until Now" and the second displays "9.84".

 The code specifies the initial and terminal states of the form.
 It also contains the code executed when events are raised.